dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ---

 **Meteor** is a full-stack JavaScript platform for developing modern web and mobile applications.
-Meteor includes a key set of technologies for building connected-client reactive applications, a build tool, and a curated set of packages from the Node.js and general JavaScript community.
+Meteor provides a suite of technologies for building connected-client reactive applications, APIs, and a curated set of packages from the Node.js and general JavaScript community.
 It allows you develop in just one language, JavaScript, in all environments: server, web and mobile.

 **Meteor** is a project backed by the _Meteor Development Group_ company.
 They are friends of the open source community.
 The _MDG_ group also manages [Apollo](http://dev.apollodata.com), the flexible production ready GraphQL client for React and Native apps.
 Meteor as a JavaScript platform has built a community around it over the years.
 Currently, there is a [discussion forum](https://forums.meteor.com), [Stack Overflow channel](http://stackoverflow.com/questions/tagged/meteor), and [Atmosphere - a repository of community packages](https://atmospherejs.com).
 In addition, there is a community-curated list of meteor packages and resources on GitHub known as [Awesome Meteor](https://github.com/Urigo/awesome-meteor).